Minimum Credit Score

 - Valid email account

-- Able to verify name, date or birth, Social Security number
+- Ability to verify name, date of birth, Social Security number

-- Have a full-time job, full-time job offer starting within 6 months, a steady part-time job or other source of regular income
+- Possession of a full-time job, full-time job offer starting within 6 months, a steady part-time job or other source of regular income

-While Upstart’s website states clearly that you can borrow between $1,000 and $50,000 when you read the fine print, you’ll notice there are a few state-specific minimum loan amounts.
+While Upstart’s website states that you can borrow between $1,000 and $50,000.
+However, when you read the fine print, you’ll notice there are a few state-specific minimum loan amounts.
 The three state limitations are shown below.